IEA-Paris/seed/content/pages/en/fellows__fellows.md

 ---
 title: Fellows at the Paris IAS
 ---
-See the list of fellows – both long-term and short-term – hosted by the Paris IAS.
+Find out about all the follows hosted by the Institute for Advanced Studies.